mhatzl/mantra/.github/ISSUE_TEMPLATE/warn-us.md

 ---

 # Describe your warning
-## Describe the problem you want to warn us about
+## Describe what you want to warn us about

-Add a clear and concise description about the problem you want to warn us about.

-## Describe what you suggest to do
+## Describe what you suggest doing about it

-Add a clear and concise description about your suggested solution to prevent the problem.